Ismaël Gharbi

-Ismaël Seifallah Gharbi (إسماعيل سيفالله غربي; born 10 April 2004) is a professional footballer who plays as a midfielder for club FC Augsburg, on loan from Primeira Liga club Braga.
+Ismaël Seifallah Gharbi (إسماعيل سيفالله غربي; born 10 April 2004) is a professional footballer who plays as a midfielder for Segunda División club Leganés on loan from Primeira Liga club Braga.
 Born in France and a former youth international for France and Spain, he plays for the Tunisia national team.

 Club career

 Gharbi began his career at Paris FC in 2010, and joined the Paris Saint-Germain Academy in 2016.
 In 2020, he was part of the PSG team that participated at the Alkass International Cup in Qatar, finishing in third place.
 He scored 5 goals across the tournament; a brace against Kashiwa Reysol in the group stage, a goal against Zenit Saint Petersburg in the quarter-finals, one against Inter Milan in the semi-finals, and another against the Mohammed VI Academy in the third place match.

 In April 2021, Gharbi was included in the Paris Saint-Germain (PSG) squad for the UEFA Champions League quarter-final first leg against Bayern Munich, an eventual 3–2 victory for Les Parisiens at the Allianz Arena.
 On 14 July 2021, he scored a goal in his first appearance for PSG's senior team, a 4–0 friendly victory over Le Mans at the Camp des Loges.
 On 1 August 2021, Gharbi made his professional debut, coming on as a substitute in a 1–0 Trophée des Champions loss to Lille.
 His Coupe de France debut came on 19 December in a 3–0 win over Feignies Aulnoye.
 On 8 May 2022, Gharbi made his first-ever Ligue 1 appearance, coming on as a substitute in a 2–2 draw with Troyes at the Parc des Princes.
 He signed his first professional contract with Paris Saint-Germain on 17 June, a three-year deal until 30 June 2025.
 In the 2022–23 season, he made six league appearances and won his second league title.

 On 1 September 2023, Gharbi was loaned out to Swiss Super League club Stade Lausanne Ouchy until the end of the season.
 On 31 August 2024, Gharbi signed for Primeira Liga club Braga on a five-year contract.
 Braga paid no transfer fee, but PSG retained 50% of the player's economic rights.
 A €35 million release clause was included in Gharbi's contract.
 On 1 September 2025, Gharbi joined Bundesliga club FC Augsburg on a season-long loan with an option to buy.

+On 23 July 2026, Gharbi moved to Spain on a one-year loan to Leganés.